Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Conclusion

 \section{Conclusion}

-In this paper, we propose the MMC loss to induce high-density regions in the feature space, and empirically demonstrate several favorable merits of our method: \textbf{(\romannumeral 1)} Lead to reliable robustness even under strong adaptive attacks; \textbf{(\romannumeral 2)} Keep state-of-the-art performance on clean inputs; \textbf{(\romannumeral 3)} Introduce little extra computation; \textbf{(\romannumeral 4)} Compatible with the existing defense mechanisms, e.g., the AT methods.
+In this paper, we formally demonstrate that applying the softmax function in training could potentially lead to unexpected supervisory signals.
+To solve this problem, we propose the MMC loss to learn more structured representations and induce high-density regions in the feature space.
+In our experiments, we empirically demonstrate several favorable merits of our method: \textbf{(\romannumeral 1)} Lead to reliable robustness even under strong adaptive attacks in different threat models; \textbf{(\romannumeral 2)} Keep high performance on clean inputs comparable to SCE; \textbf{(\romannumeral 3)} Introduce little extra computation compared to the SCE loss; \textbf{(\romannumeral 4)} Compatible with the existing defense mechanisms, e.g., the AT methods.
+Our analyses in this paper also provide useful insights for future work on designing new objectives beyond the SCE framework.